BornToBeRoot/NETworkManager/docs/Documentation/01_Application/20_SubnetCalculator.md

 ![SubnetCalculator_Subnetting](20_SubnetCalculator_Subnetting.png)

+{: .note}
+Right-click on the result to copy or export the information.

 ## Wide Subnet

 On the **Wide Subnet** tab, you can create a wide subnet that includes both given subnets.
 The subnet mask can be entered in CIDR notation.